-Since 1956, Otay Water District in Southern California has been a water, recycled water and sewer service provider.
-Purchasing potable water from the San Diego County Water Authority or the Helix Water District, the imported water is a mix of waters from the Colorado River and Northern California, and purchased from the region’s primary importer, the Metropolitan Water District of Southern California.
+Since 1956, Otay Water District in Southern California has been a water, recycled water, and sewer service provider.
+Purchasing potable water from the San Diego County Water Authority or the Helix Water District, the imported water is a mix of waters from the Colorado River and Northern California and is purchased from the region’s primary importer, the Metropolitan Water District of Southern California.

-In 2010–2011, the Otay Water District, having the vision to be in the forefront of innovation to provide water services at an affordable rate, began the discovery process, needs assessment and functional requirements for a GIS-centric asset management and reporting system.
-A solution that leverages the District’s current GIS and financial system investments by integrating enterprise work order functions, asset management, expenditures and capital planning.
+In 2010–2011, the Otay Water District, having the vision to be at the forefront of innovation to provide water services at an affordable rate, began the discovery process, needs assessment, and functional requirements for a GIS-centric asset management and reporting system.
+A solution that leverages the District’s current GIS and financial system investments by integrating enterprise work order functions, asset management, expenditures, and capital planning.
 After in-depth research, they determined that most systems were not GIS-centric.
 Through solution evaluations, the Otay team identified Cityworks as the best GIS-centric asset management system that met its enterprise needs.

 It was, and continues to be, very important for Otay Water District to be able to understand the functional relationships and connections between the organization’s vertical and horizontal assets.
 With Cityworks, coupled with Esri GIS map technology, the preventive maintenance process would become more efficient.

 As an example, when repairing components associated with a pump station, staff can obtain and create a report for management, detailing total cost of repairing, parts required, total labor cost, CCTV requirements, and any additional machinery needed to successfully complete the repair.

 The importance of Otay’s story is that Cityworks empowers staff at all levels.
 Obtaining the necessary information to perform their jobs efficiently requires a system that has the interrelationship of these predefined processes as the core to operation, maintenance, and sustainability of the District’s water infrastructure services.